| Conflict of Interest

 interfere, compete, or conflict with the company’s best interests or hinder

-your ability to meet your responsibilities at ABX. |
+your ability to meet your responsibilities at ABX. | | | Volunteer Activities/Community Involvement -You are encouraged to be

 involved in community, industry, and charitable activities, including